 Starfish Beach (Playa Estrella): As the name suggests, this beach is full of big, bright starfish and one of the prettiest beaches on the islands.
 This beach was my favorite and I recommend it as a must-see!
 We were told that sometimes no starfish are seen, however, this was not my experience.
 Get here early in the morning or late afternoon to avoid the crowds as it is a very popular beach.
 There are a few beach bars here and the water is crystal clear and calm, making it a really nice place to hang out.
 Just remember not to pick the starfish up out of the water (even for a quick photo) as it can be very harmful (and deadly) to them.

-Zapatillas: A set of 2 islands as part of a national park with some of the most beautiful beaches and clear waters in all of Bocas Del Toro.
-These islands are paradise.
+Zapatillas: A set of 2 islands as part of a national park with some of the most beautiful beaches and clear waters in all of Bocas del Toro.
+These islands are paradise and an absolute must for any island hopping trip.

 Coral Cay: A coral reef in the middle of the sea and the best place in Bocas to snorkel – lots of colorful fish.